mendersoftware/mender-docs/02.Architecture/02.Mender-Artifacts/docs.md

 Mender Artifact format may be introduced as well, if the features require it.
 At the moment there are two different versions of the Mender Artifact format.

+!!
+Older Mender clients do not support newer versions of the Artifact format; they will abort the deployment.
+You can build older versions of the Mender Artifact format to upgrade older Mender clients.
+See [Write a new Artifact](../../artifacts/modifying-a-mender-artifact#write-a-new-artifact) for an introduction how to do this.

 In addition to what is included in version 1, version 2 adds support for image signing and verification.
 Among the other metadata it contains *manifest* and *manifest.sig* files, which are the collection of the file checksums and the signature of the manifest respectively.
 More details about the exact format